backlineint/drupal-state/README.md

 - {@link fetch/fetchApiIndex}: Retrieves index of resource links for the API
 - {@link fetch/fetchJsonapiEndpoint}: Retrieves either a collection of objects or an individual object from the API
-- {@link fetch/fetchToken}: Makes a fetch request to a token endpoint with headers and provided body and returns the token API response
+- {@link fetch/fetchToken}: Retrieves a token using provided credentials.

 ```js
 import {